 There has been research examining if blood types are at risk of developing certain conditions.
 A large 2012 study found non-O blood type groups, including type A blood, were associated with a higher risk of coronary heart disease.
 A 2015 study found the type A blood group had an increased risk of type 2 diabetes.
 More research is needed to understand why.

-One 2014 study found that adherence to the A-positive blood type diet might yield benefits, such as:
+One found that adherence to the A-positive blood type diet might yield benefits, such as:

 - reduced body mass index (BMI)